DocumentationAPI Reference

 Not all capture Order requests will be synchronous.
 If this was the case for your capture Order request, you will need to wait for the ORDER_PROCESSED notification to mark your Order as complete/captured.

-The ORDER_PROCESSED notification will look like:
+The ORDER_PROCESSED notification will look like this:

 {